 My research, teaching, and other creative work in science and the arts have focused on how the human mind represents perceptual experience, and the ways in which it imposes narrative order on these perceptual representations.
 I began pursuing the link between science and the arts by writing a book about symbol manipulation in mathematical computer science and in modern literature, and then produced a novel about entropy, determinism, and abstraction.
 Both of these are out of print, and perhaps best left that way: they're very much self-absorbed, and in retrospect it's clear that just needed to get them out of my system.
 My perspective on the arts, and on creative effort in general, was a lot different when I was 21 years old and needed everything to happen immediately.

 Later on, I took a couple of years off from science to study for an MFA in fiction at Sarah Lawrence College, just north of New York City.
 Whilst there, I began work on a new novel about science, scientists, and desperation for order and control.
 It's called Watershed and I finished about half of it before experimental science called me back and began eating up all my time and energy again.
-One of my goals is to clear the decks of some of my scientific obligations so that I'll have time to extract the rest of the story from the many notebooks that I've filled since that time — but that might not happen till after tenure.
-In the meantime, I've had to be content with shorter stuff.
-My two most recent published essays are Human, but More So, in which I manage to discuss both Anglo-Saxon poetry and autistic neurophysiology without breaking stride, and The Yellow Raincoat, which is about the boundary between self and other and therefore also, in its own way, about autism.
+Since then, I've had to be content with shorter stuff.
+As a postdoctoral scholar I found time to publish a couple of essays: Human, but More So, in which I manage to discuss both Anglo-Saxon poetry and autistic neurophysiology without breaking stride, and The Yellow Raincoat, which is about the boundary between self and other and therefore also, in its own way, about autism.

 These things have roots.
 Here is a a short story about motion that I wrote when I was a recent graduate — it's a bit muddled, but so was I at the time.
-It was when I was a graduate student that my ideas on autism began to gel, as evidenced in this personal essay which I wrote whilst procrastinating and trying to figure out why I was in graduate school.
-I also wrote reviews occasionally in The Boston Book Review, The Washington Times, and The Washington Post.
+It was when I was a postgraduate that my ideas on autism began to gel, as evidenced in this personal essay which I wrote whilst trying to sort out why I was in graduate school.
+(If you've been a postgraduate student, you know exactly what I mean.)
+I also wrote reviews occasionally in the now-defunct Boston Book Review, The Washington Times, and The Washington Post.